- Include a single configuration file

 you cannot add or modify individual items in an array.
 For example, to add

-command to the extended production
+an additional notify_owner command to the extended production job’s script array:

-Content of autodevops-template.yml
+Content of autodevops-template.yml:

 production: